 Even if you equip yourself with safety gear and practice all the necessary precautions, bicycle accidents can and do still happen.
 During such a traumatic moment, you might find yourself completely disoriented and at a loss for what to do.

-If you find yourself involved in a biking accident, do the following first:
+If you find yourself involved in a biking accident, here’s what to do:

 Get Off the Road

 In the aftermath of a bike crash, your first instinct might be to confront the other party and give them a piece of your mind or maybe even give an impromptu lecture on California bike laws.
 However, first check to see if you are in a position where you might be hit again or if you are obstructing the road.
 If you were riding alone when the crash happened, pull yourself to the edge of the road where it’s safe.

 Your safety should take precedence over everything else, including the police and the other party.
 Dial 9-1-1 and have yourself checked for injuries if you’re hurt.
 Give all complaints to the doctor.